-The Award is open to any educator working in a formal or informal Jewish setting with students in grades 6–12.
+Eligibility: Any educator working in a Jewish setting with students in grades 6–12.

-Applicants must design and implement an original lesson plan using primary sources—from the Jewish Women's Archive or elsewhere—to share the stories and voices of American Jewish women.
+Eligible educators must design and implement an original lesson plan using primary sources to showcase the stories and voices of American Jewish women.

 - A cover letter providing the curricular context for the lesson and describing the impact of the lesson on students;